TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Static linking

+- Leave a detailed net graph for later
+	- Just print some basic network usage

+- If we simply don't predict knockouts, we automatically don't predict the vulnerable win conditions in the mode
+	- Other win conditions are based on time so it won't be as bad

 - Admin panel

 - Detect when the initial state is being sent to optionally display progress